trailofbits/testing-handbook/content/docs/fuzzing/c-cpp/11-aflpp/index.md

 {{< /hint >}}

-Let’s start by rewriting the original example to take input from stdin.
+Let's start by rewriting the original example to take input from stdin.

 {{< customFigure "main_stdin.cc: Program that takes the input via standard input." >}}